Sheds Are the Worst Place to Store These Items

 Artworks

 The idea of having access to beautiful artworks and sticking them away in a shed sounds crazy, but some people do it.
 But the conditions in a shed end up making the artwork warp and grow mold, thus wasting a lot of money in some cases.
+Humidity can make canvases sag, while temperature changes may cause paint to crack or flake.

 Cosmetics and Toiletries

 If you have a lot of cosmetics and toiletries lying around, it can be tempting to put them all in a big box and put that box in the shed, but you shouldn’t do it.
 Extreme heat and cold can alter the chemical makeup of makeup, lotions, and creams, making them functionally useless.
+The texture, scent, and color of products can change.

 Fire Extinguishers

 Not many people know about this one, and they buy a fire extinguisher for their shed thinking they’re doing the right thing.
 But keeping an extinguisher in the shed subjects it to extreme temperatures, and that could cause it to malfunction when you need it most.
+Freezing weather can cause the contents to separate or expand, while high heat may damage the internal pressure.

 Seeds

 Lots of people store seeds in their garage, but they actually shouldn’t.
 Seeds don’t do well when exposed to moisture and heat, and may not work at all after a long stint in the garage.
 Store them inside, in an airtight container.
+Humidity can cause seeds to rot or sprout prematurely, while excessive heat reduces their viability over time.

 Computers

 Old computers are hard to store, and many people resort to taking them outside and cramming them into the shed.
 But if they do that, the computer may never work again.
 The moisture inside the shed and the temperature changes will ruin it.
+Internal components like circuit boards, hard drives, and wiring are extremely sensitive to condensation and extreme heat or cold.

 Pet Food

 If your pet is outside a lot, you may be tempted to store their pet food in the shed.
 But nope.
 The combination of moisture and pests leads to the pet food being contaminated with mold and bacteria, and it could make your pet very ill.
+Rodents, ants, and insects are especially drawn to the smell, and even sealed bags aren’t always safe.

 Vinyl Records

 If you have a lot of vinyl records you definitely shouldn’t be storing those things in the shed.
 Heat can warp vinyl records beyond repair, while humidity can damage the sleeves and labels.
 Keep them inside, away from direct sunlight.
+Once a record is warped, it won’t play properly—and in some cases, it won’t play at all.

 Cleaning Products

 Most cleaning products will degrade in heat, cold or humidity, and that’s exactly what’s going on inside your shed.
 The packaging can degrade too, leading to leaks.
 Always keep your cleaning products indoors, in a secure cupboard.
+Temperature extremes can cause chemicals to separate, lose effectiveness, or even become hazardous.
+Leaking bottles can damage surrounding items or create toxic fumes.

 Power Tools With Batteries

 So many people store their power tools with batteries in the shed, never realizing that they’re not supposed to.
 The temperature changes and the moisture in the air quickly ruins the battery, rendering the tool useless.
+Batteries can swell, leak, or lose their ability to hold a charge when exposed to extreme heat or cold.

 Unplugged Fridges or Freezers

 An unplugged fridge or freezer in a shed will quickly become a nesting ground for pets.
 Many people have opened the fridge up to find rats inside it, and you wouldn’t want to use it to store food after that.
 It’s just a terrible idea to put one in a shed.
+The dark, enclosed space is perfect for rodents, insects, and even mold to take hold.

 Fertilizer

 People don’t realize how dangerous it is to store fertilizer.
 In high heat it can become combustible and set your shed on fire.
 If your shed happens to be right next to your house, then the results can be catastrophic.
+Some fertilizers contain nitrates or other volatile chemicals that can react dangerously under the wrong conditions.

 Expensive Tools

 If you have some expensive tools, they should be stored in the house and not the shed.
 The humidity and fluctuating temperatures will ruin them, costing you a lot of money.
 Keep them in a tool chest in a temperature-controlled area.
+Moisture can lead to rust on metal components, and wooden handles may swell, crack, or warp.
+Electronic tools are especially vulnerable to damage.

 Old Magazines

 Do you have a lot of old magazines that you don’t want to throw away?
 Then find somewhere to store them that’s not the shed, because they’ll get ruined.
 You see, paper absorbs moisture easily, causing it to curl and stick.
 And there’s a lot of moisture in the shed.
+Mold and mildew thrive in these conditions.

 Garden Hoses

 Yes, believe it or not, you probably shouldn’t keep garden hoses in your shed.
 They don’t respond well to the temperature changes and the direct sunlight.
 Instead, you should use a hose reel with protective coverings if you want to get the most out of your hose.
+Prolonged exposure to heat can make hoses brittle, while cold can cause cracking or stiffness.

 Tires

 Stacking tires in a shed may deform them over time, and the sunlight that floods into a shed will weaken the rubber.
 If you must store tires, keep them in a cool, dark, and dry place indoors, ideally off the ground.
+Heat and UV rays can cause the rubber to dry out, crack, or develop flat spots, especially if they’re not rotated.

 Collectables

 Are you trying to find a space for your toy collection?
 Whatever you do, don’t let that space be the shed.
 Your precious items will be subjected to moisture, temperature swings, and pests.
 Basically, anything you want to keep nice needs to stay in the house.
+Collectables can warp, fade, crack, or develop mold in harsh conditions.

 Upholstered Furniture

 Some people use their shed to store old bits of furniture, but putting upholstered furniture in there is a bad idea.
 The fabric and padding will absorb all the moisture in the shed, leading to mold.
 And then there’s the problem of the pests.
 Rats will find upholstered furniture great for making nests in.
+Once mold sets in or pests take hold, it’s nearly impossible to salvage the piece.

 Paint Thinner

 Paint thinner is volatile and there’s a fire risk if you leave it in a hot shed.
 Yes, lots of people do it, but that doesn’t mean you have to.
 You should keep your paint thinner in a well-ventilated, temperature-controlled area.
+The fumes alone can be hazardous if they build up in an enclosed space, and even a small spark could cause a fire or explosion.

 Water Bottles

 Some people buy water bottles in bulk and store them in their shed as an emergency supply.
 This is a bad idea.
 Plastic bottles degrade in heat, leaking chemicals into the water.
 If you really want an emergency supply of bottled water, store it inside the house.
+High temperatures can accelerate this breakdown, especially if the shed gets direct sunlight.

 Ammo

 Firearms enthusiasts sometimes keep ammo in the shed, but they shouldn’t.
 Ammo is highly sensitive to heat and moisture, both things that can be found in a shed, and that makes the ammo dangerous.
 If you’re not sure where to store your ammo, contact your local authority.
+Humidity can cause corrosion on the casing or primer, and extreme heat may destabilize the gunpowder.